 With Germany’s historic past and engagement in recent global trends, a wide array of students could find impressive academic opportunities.
 These might not only enhance your understanding of your major but also provide credits towards graduation.

 It’s important to note that courses may be primarily offered in English.
 However, classes in German may be available.
 These might require students to complete a specific language course before enrolling.
-Let’s learn more with our Study abroad guide – Germany
+Let’s learn more with our Study abroad in Germany guide

 The only exception is the Federal State of Baden-Württemberg, reintroduced tuition fees of 3,000 EUR/year for non-EU students.
 Most German universities are public, so you will only have to pay an administration fee, which usually costs between 100 – 350 EUR/semester.
 This fee covers the student organization services and your enrolment.